Location

 Adding Locations via import CSV

-Note: Row 2 containers an example of how to complete this CSV.
+Note: Row 2 contains an example to help you complete the CSV correctly.

 Importing the CSV